 Finally, for user base alone, Facebook is without parallel.
 As a platform, Facebook has over 2.6 billion active users worldwide, according to data acquired from the first quarter of 2020.
 Of these users, 1.6 billion of them are connected to a business with Facebook.
 This is the most convincing argument for getting started: you’ll have access to an enormous global network.

-Are Facebook ads right for you?
+Is creating Facebook ads right for you?
 Here are a few things to consider when evaluating this decision.

 Factors to consider: